andrew/ultimate-awesome/README.md

 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.
 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-image-tools](https://github.com/underwatervideo/awesome-image-tools) - A community driven list of useful tools for marine image and video analysis.
+- [awesome-holochain](https://github.com/wimpheling/awesome-holochain) -  ♓️ ‏A curated list of awesome Holochain resources.
 - [awesome-android-tech-sources](https://github.com/yshrsmz/awesome-android-tech-sources) - Curated list of awesome Android tech podcasts, blogs and mail magazines.
-- [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.